IMAGINARY/applauncher2/README.md

 - **shell** (Optional, default: false) If `true` the command will be run in the default shell.
 A different shell can also be specified as a string.
 If `false` the command is run without a shell.

+## API

+Iframe apps have access to an API that allows them to execute operations and get information from the host appLauncher.
+API methods and properties are accesible through `window.IMAGINARY.AppLauncher`, check `src/applauncher-api.js` for documentation.

 ## Themes

 Themes allow overriding default CSS styles and images.
 Each theme has a directory inside `themes` where its